E-mobility parking hubs

-Brisbane City Council is phasing out the CityCycle scheme and introducing shared e-bikes and e-scooters over the course of 2021.
+Brisbane City Council has phased out the CityCycle scheme and introduced shared e-bikes and e-scooters.

 Beam and Neuron also have a network of virtual parking hubs at locations across Brisbane.
 For more information about these virtual parking hubs, please visit the relevant operator’s app.

 For more information about e-mobility in Brisbane, visit the Brisbane’s e-mobility strategy page.

 For more information about e-mobility parking hubs, you can: